Car Accidents Caused by Brake Checking in Florida

 According to the AAA, when someone tailgates your vehicle, you should de-escalate the situation by allowing the tailgater to pass.
 This might not provide the satisfaction of brake checking, but it will minimize the crash risk.
 This, in turn, reduces your chances of getting injured or killed in a rear-end collision.

-Contact Our Gainesville Car Accident Law Firm in North Central Florida
+Contact Our Ocala Car Accident Law Firm in North Central Florida

 We have three convenient locations in North Central Florida: